Azure Storage security guide

-This article will provide an overview of each of these security features that can be used with Azure Storage.
-Links are provided to articles that will give details of each feature so you can easily do further investigation on each topic.
+This article provides an overview of each of these security features that can be used with Azure Storage.
+Links are provided to articles provide additional details on each capability.

-Here are the topics to be covered in this article:
+Here are the areas covered in this article:

-Management Plane Security – Securing your Storage Account
+Management Plane Security – Securing resource-level access to your Storage Account

-The management plane consists of the resources used to manage your storage account.
-In this section, we'll talk about the Azure Resource Manager deployment model and how to use Role-Based Access Control (RBAC) to control access to your storage accounts.
-We will also talk about managing your storage account keys and how to regenerate them.
+The management plane consists of the operations used to manage your storage account.
+This section covers the Azure Resource Manager deployment model and how to use Role-Based Access Control (RBAC) to control access to your storage accounts.
+It also addresses managing your storage account keys and how to regenerate them.

-In this section, we'll look at allowing access to the actual data objects in your Storage account, such as blobs, files, queues, and tables, using Shared Access Signatures and Stored Access Policies.
+This section describes access to the data objects in your Storage account, such as blobs, files, queues, and tables, using Shared Access Signatures and Stored Access Policies.
 We will cover both service-level SAS and account-level SAS.
 We'll also see how to limit access to a specific IP address (or range of IP addresses), how to limit the protocol used to HTTPS, and how to revoke a Shared Access Signature without waiting for it to expire.

 This section discusses how to secure data when you transfer it into or out of Azure Storage.
-We'll talk about the recommended use of HTTPS and the encryption used by SMB 3.0 for Azure File shares.
-We will also take a look at Client-side Encryption, which enables you to encrypt the data before it is transferred into Storage in a client application, and to decrypt the data after it is transferred out of Storage.
+We'll talk about the recommended use of HTTPS and the encryption used by SMB 3.0 for Azure file shares.
+We will also discuss Client-side Encryption, which enables you to encrypt data before transfer into Storage, and to decrypt the data after it is transferred out of Storage.

-We will talk about Storage Service Encryption (SSE), and how you can enable it for a storage account, resulting in your block blobs, page blobs, and append blobs being automatically encrypted when written to Azure Storage.
+We will talk about Storage Service Encryption (SSE), which is now automatically enabled for new and existing storage accounts.
 We will also look at how you can use Azure Disk Encryption and explore the basic differences and cases of Disk Encryption versus SSE versus Client-Side Encryption.
 We will briefly look at FIPS compliance for U.S. Government computers.